 Email, Text Or Call Photographer

-Since babies are photographed between birth to 10 days old, it is important to notify your photographer when your little one has arrived.
-Every photographer knows and understand it’s a crazy time, so a quick text or email always works for them.
+Since babies are photographed between birth to 10 days old, it is important to notify me when your little one has arrived.
+Every photographer knows and understand it’s a crazy time, so a quick text or email always works for me.

 How Long Are Newborn Photo Shoots?